bdruken/academic/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Mathematics Educatione" institution = "San Diego State University & University of California, San Diego" year = 2015
+  course = "PhD in Mathematics Education" institution = "San Diego State University & University of California, San Diego" year = 2015